ciscoheat/superforms-web/src/routes/components/+page.md

 </form>
 ```

 We can now produce a text field for any object inside our data, which will update the `$form` store.

-This example even works without `use:enhance` and `dataType = 'json'`, since arrays of primitive values are [coerced automatically](/concepts/nested-data#an-exception-arrays-with-primitive-values).
+In general, nested data requires the `dataType` option to be set to `'json'`, but this example works without it, even without `use:enhance`, since arrays of primitive values are [coerced automatically](/concepts/nested-data#an-exception-arrays-with-primitive-values).

 I hope you now feel under your fingers the superpowers that Superforms bring! 💥